scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 ### High-level similarities

-- At a high level, Scala shares these similarities with JavaScript:
+At a high level, Scala shares these similarities with JavaScript:

 - Both are considered high-level programming languages, where you don’t have to concern yourself with low-level concepts like pointers and manual memory management
 - Both have a relatively simple, concise syntax
 - Both support a C/C++/Java style curly-brace syntax for writing methods and other block of code
-- Both are object-oriented programming (OOP) languages
+- Both include features (like classes) for object-oriented programming (OOP)
-- Both are functional programming (FP) languages, with support for lambdas and higher-order functions
+- Both include features (like lambdas) for functional programming (FP)
-  - Functions are first-class citizens in both languages
-- JavaScript runs in the browser, and thanks to [the *Scala.js* project](https://www.scala-js.org/), Scala can be compiled to JavaScript to run in the browser
+- JavaScript runs in the browser and other environments like Node.js.
+The [Scala.js](https://www.scala-js.org) flavor of Scala targets JavaScript and Scala programs can thus run in the same environments.
 - [Node.js](https://nodejs.org/) lets you write server-side code in JavaScript; projects like the [Play Framework](https://www.playframework.com/) let you write server-side applications in Scala
 - Both languages have similar `if` statements, `while` loops, and `for` loops
 - Starting [at this Scala.js page](https://www.scala-js.org/libraries/index.html), you’ll find dozens of libraries to support React, Angular, jQuery, and many other JavaScript and Scala libraries
-- JavaScript objects are mutable; Scala objects can be mutable when writing in an OOP style
+- JavaScript objects are mutable; Scala objects _can_ be mutable when writing in an imperative style
-- Both JavaScript and Scala support *promises* as a way of running parallel code (Scala uses futures and promises)
+- Both JavaScript and Scala support *promises* as a way of running asynchronous computations (Scala uses futures and promises)

 ### High-level differences

 Also at a high level, some of the differences between JavaScript and Scala are:

-- JavaScript is weakly typed, and Scala is statically typed
+- JavaScript is dynamically typed, and Scala is statically typed
   - Although Scala is statically typed, features like type inference make it feel like a dynamic language (as you’ll see in the examples that follow)
 - Scala idioms favor immutability by default: you’re encouraged to use immutable variables and immutable collections
 - Scala has a concise but readable syntax; we call it *expressive*
 - Scala is a pure OOP language, so every object is an instance of a class, and symbols like `+` and `+=` that look like operators are really methods; this means that you can create your own methods that work as operators
-- As a pure OOP language and a pure FP language, Scala encourages a fusion of OOP and FP, with functions for the logic and objects for modularity
+- As a pure OOP language and a pure FP language, Scala encourages a fusion of OOP and FP, with functions for the logic and immutable objects for modularity
 - Scala has state of the art, third-party, open source functional programming libraries
 - Everything in Scala is an *expression*: constructs like `if` statements, `for` loops, `match` expressions, and even `try`/`catch` expressions all have return values
 - The [Scala Native](https://scala-native.readthedocs.io/en/v0.3.9-docs) project lets you write “systems” level code, and also compiles to native executables
-- Scala is an extremely consistent language, JavaScript has a few quirks you need to know to avoid
-  - One JavaScript quirk: `"123" + 1 == "1231"`, but `"123" - 1 == 122`
-  - Scala 2 was already a very consistent language, and Scala 3 adds even more consistency:
-     - Collections classes are created in a consistent manner
-     - They all have many of the same methods
-     - Everything is an expression
-     - Symbols are used consistently in the syntax
-     - And more ...
-- JavaScript objects are prototype-based; Scala objects are class-based

 ### Programming level differences

 At a lower level, these are some of the differences you’ll see every day when writing code:

-- Scala variables and parameters are defined with `val` (immutable) or `var` (mutable) (compared to JavaScript’s `var`, `const`, and `let`)
+- Scala variables and parameters are defined with `val` (immutable, like a JavaScript `const`) or `var` (mutable, like a JavaScript `var` or `let`)
 - Scala does not use semi-colons at the end of lines
 - Scala is statically-typed, though in many situations you don’t need to declare the type
-- Scala emphasizes a modular development style, and you’ll use constructs like traits, classes, case classes, enums, and objects to develop and organize your code
 - Scala uses traits as interfaces and to create *mixins*
 - In addition to simple `for` loops, Scala has powerful `for` comprehensions that yield results based on your algorithms
 - Pattern matching and `match` expressions will change the way you write code
-- *Toplevel definitions* let you put method, field, and other definitions anywhere, also leading to concise, expressive code
 - Scala’s *contextual abstractions* and *term inference* provide a collection of features:
-  - *Extension methods* let you add new functionality to closed classes
+  - *Extension methods* let you add new functionality to closed classes without breaking modularity, by being available only in specific scopes (as opposed to monkey-patching, which can pollute other areas of the code)
   - *Given* instances let you define terms that the compiler can use to synthesize code for you
   - Type safety and *multiversal equality* let you limit equality comparisons — at compile time — to only those comparisons that make sense
 - Thanks to features like by-name parameters, infix notation, optional parentheses, extension methods, and higher-order functions, you can create your own “control structures” and DSLs
-- Many other goodies that you can read about throughout this book: case classes, companion classes and objects, macros, union and intersection types, toplevel definitions, numeric literals, multiple parameter lists, default values for parameters, named arguments, and more
+- Many other goodies that you can read about throughout this book: case classes, companion classes and objects, macros, union and intersection types, multiple parameter lists, named arguments, and more...